alinnman/celestial-navigation/README.md

 From this we calculate the fitness factor $\phi$:

 $\phi = \left|\left|d_1 \times d_2\right|\right|$  ;  $0<=\phi<=1$

+For each sight a **fitness sum** is calculated as being the sum of the fitness of all intersections.
+A fitness sum less than 0.5 can be considered as a **bad sight**.

 Note: I have chosen to use an algorithm based on 3D cartesian vectors.
 Standard literature on sight reduction typically uses 2D spherical coordinates,